maptiler/vue-template-maplibre-gl-js/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Instead of using or developing a custom map component, you can use the [Vue.js binding of maplibre-gl-js](https://github.com/razorness/vue-maplibre-gl).
+Instead of using or developing a custom map component, you can use the [Vue.js binding of maplibre-gl-js (vue-maplibre-gl)](https://github.com/razorness/vue-maplibre-gl).

+Checkout to [Get started with Vue.js and MapLibre GL JS](https://github.com/maptiler/get-started-vuejs-maplibre-gl-js) repo to use de vue-maplibre-gl component.